alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 - delivery management
 - business analysis

-The team will probably be bigger than this, and the service may supply its own team members who will normally be learning during this process, and thus probably wont be contributing significantly.
+The team will probably be bigger than this, and the service may supply its own team members who will normally be learning during this process, and thus probably won't be contributing significantly.

 The team will work together in an agile manner, doing iterations of either 1 or 2 weeks.
 For a short project we'd normally recommend 1 week iterations where possible.